top of page

 Acknowledging the sensations as a reality, instead of dismissing, distracting, or dissociating ourselves from them is a step to transitioning these uncomfortable feelings.

-I developed SOS Eco-resilience as my Masters project in Applied Ecopsychology to support and nourish people and then ripple into local communities and our environment.
+I developed SOS Eco-resilience as my Masters project in Applied Ecopsychology to support and nourish people so they can ripple into local communities and our environment.

 What do you feel the need for in terms of support to feel nourished, renewed, and restore your inner reserves?